AI apocalypse: Will AI replace radiologists?

 Artificial Intelligence, in its simplicity, includes processes that replicate human intelligence manufactured to provide effective solutions to problems.
 The exponential growth of artificial intelligence has a widespread reach in many sectors,

-Kids exposed to marijuana and tobacco smoke prone to illness
+Kids exposed to marijuana and tobacco smoke may be more likely to visit the ER

 New US research suggests that exposing children to a combination of secondhand tobacco and marijuana smoke could increase their risk of otitis media (an infection in the middle ear that causes inflammation and a buildup of fluid behind the eardrum) and increase the number of visits to the emergency department (ED).